 I expect the main use for the code will be to generate spot elevation data or profile charts for hiking or cycling.
 So here's a demo:

-- Move the mouse over the map to see the elevation for the mouse position
+- Using a mouse?
+Move it over the map to see the elevation for the mouse position

-- Click on any two points on the map to generate a profile image under the map
+- Click or tap any two points on the map to generate a profile image under the map